UniMath/agda-unimath/src/foundation/infinitely-coherent-equivalences.lagda.md

 ```

 In other words, there are by the previous data two witnesses of the fact that
-`t x y` is an infinintely coherent equivalence.
+`t x y` is an infinitely coherent equivalence.
 The second (easiest) element is
 the given element `K' x y`.
 The first element is from the homotopy witnessing
 that the above triangle commutes.
 On the left we compose two infinitely coherent
 equivalences, which results in an infinitely coherent equivalence, and the